Pymmes Brook

 Pymmes Brook is located in North London and named after William Pymme, a local landowner.
 It is a minor tributary of the River Lea.
 The brook mostly flows through urban areas and is particularly prone to flooding in its lower reaches.
 To alleviate the problem the brook has been culverted in many areas.
 Part of it is a Site of Borough Importance for Nature Conservation, Grade II.
+The Pymmes BrookERS community group works to improve the health of the river and its tributaries.

 Course

 The source of the brook are underground springs at Hadley Common which are mentioned in reference to the penultimate battle in the Wars of the Roses at the Battle of Barnet.
 At this point it is known as Monken Mead Brook before flowing in a south-easterly direction to merge with the River Lee Navigation at Tottenham.
 It flows through East Barnet, where it is joined by a small tributary, the Shirebourne brook before flowing through New Southgate, Arnos Grove, Palmers Green and Edmonton.
 After flowing through Pymmes Park the brook can be seen at Fore Street, Edmonton before it flows underground and emerges south of the North Circular Road at Angel Road, where it is joined by Salmons Brook.
 The brook then flows parallel with the River Lee Navigation in Tottenham Marshes until it merges with the Lea near Ferry Lane A503 and Tottenham Lock.